Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Download_Center.md

 [Link Makerworld](https://makerworld.com/zh/models/1250311-bmcu-370-steel-ball-version-v3-14#profileId-1288934)
 [Backup link](/assets/files/print_files/370+v2.5+original.3mf)

-- 370X version by @星尘
+- 370X version by @XC
 [Link Makerworld](https://makerworld.com/zh/models/1175070-bmcu-370x-surface-mount-micro-switch-glass-bead-tr?from=search#profileId-1184075)
-> The seller on AliExpress is selling his 370X model and circuit board without informing `@星尘`.
+> The seller on AliExpress is selling his 370X model and circuit board without informing `@XC`.
 If you'd like to support the developer, you can also choose to directly support his work and models.
 {.is-info}